What Is Endometriosis

 Treatment for endometriosis depends on the extent of the disease, presenting symptoms, and whether one wants to have children.
 It may be treated with medication, surgery, or both.
-Although treatments may relieve pain and infertility temporarily, it is a = problem and conservative treatment (medical or surgical) cannot provide permanent cure.
+Although treatments may relieve pain and temporarily, it is a = problem and conservative treatment (medical or surgical) cannot provide a permanent cure.

-Robotic surgery is the latest addition in approach to management of endometriosis.
+Robotic surgery is the latest addition in approach to the management of endometriosis.
 Da Vinci ® surgical intervention is a new category of minimally invasive surgery that combines the best of open and laparoscopic surgery.
 With the assistance of Robotic ARMS (controlled by the surgeon of course!), we can perform surgeries through small incisions with unmatched precision and control.
-Robot-assisted surgery allows superior 3D visualization of the surgical field with 10 times magnification with human wrist like manueuverability.
+Robot-assisted surgery allows superior 3D visualization of the surgical field with 10 times magnification with a human wrist like manoeuvrability.
 Advantages of Robotic surgeries are-

 Minimal scarring.
 Due to precise movement, tissue trauma is less.